School of Career & Corporate Training

 Manufacturing & Trades

-Our Workforce Programs are ready to get you trained quickly and aligned with the credential that is right for you!
+Our School of Career & Corporate Training Programs are ready to get you trained quickly and aligned with the credential that is right for you!
 The programs below will allow you to accelerate forward down the path to enhance and help with a new career.
 Programs marked with a are eligible for the FastForward program.

 Basic Manufacturing: The Basic Manufacturing Skills course is the Manufacturing Skills Institutes' MT1 credentialing training.
 It is a highly specialized course based on the techniques found in high performance manufacturing and production.
 Instruction focuses on the critical actions, knowledge, systems, and processes necessary to participate in an advanced manufacturing enterprise.
 Participants develop high performance skills through demonstrations, lectures, self-paced studies, labs, technical presentations, critical thinking, problem solving, and individual/group activities in order to demonstrate the core set of skills and knowledge necessary to prepare for sustained careers in the high performance-manufacturing environment.
 This course is the pre-requisite to Manufacturing Maintenance for the Industrial Maintenance Program series.
 Earn a Manufacturing Technician Level 1 Certification (MTI)!